cds-hooks/docs/source/includes/_cds_services.md

 ## Invocation

-An EHR calls a CDS service by `POST`ing a JSON document to the service endpoint.
+An EHR calls a CDS service by `POST`ing a JSON document to the service endpoint, which can be constructed from the CDS Service base URL and an individual serviec id as `{baseUrl}/cds-services/{service.id}`.
 See details about the data model [in swagger](http://editor.swagger.io/#/?import=https://raw.githubusercontent.com/cds-hooks/api/master/cds-hooks.yaml?token=AATHAQY8vqQ6dIZajRuuE55EWMBitTptks5XLMk6wA%3D%3D)